Skip To Main Content

 Highlights of Attendance Policy

-• A maximum of 10 days of excused absences verified by parental notification may be permitted during a school year.
+• A maximum of 10 days of excused absences to include trip days verified by acceptable written parental notification may be permitted during a school year.
+Excuses can be submitted by email or at the school.

 • After three (3) days of unexcused absence, parents receive a first notice that their child’s attendance is not as required under the rules for compulsory attendance.